 High School Process

 Eighth grade students continue to prepare for and begin to apply to high schools.
-Seventh and eight grade families work closely with the high school placement adviser to find high schools that are the best fits for the student and family.
+Seventh and eighth grade families work closely with the high school placement adviser to find high schools that are the best fits for the student and family.
 See where BWS graduates are accepted to high school.